-After importing the chip data a variety of quality assessment methods () that can be freely chosen and combined can be run to allow the user to get an overview of the quality of input data and exclude chips that show strong technical artifacts individually.
+After importing the chip data a variety of quality assessment methods (Fig. 1) that can be freely chosen and combined can be run to allow the user to get an overview of the quality of input data and subsequently exclude chips that show strong technical artifacts individually.
 Additionally, the user can already at this step choose which normalization, p-value correction and statistical analysis approach (linear model-or rank product-based) to use, although these more advanced settings are not displayed by default and robust standards, that yield reliable results in most cases, are preselected.
 Advanced users can of course take control of analysis parameters and modify them according to their needs.
 To support the user in the evaluation of quality assessment results, warnings are issued automatically if quality measures of individual chips exceed conservatively chosen threshold values (see Materials and Methods section for details).
-Specifically, methods available for quality assessment of single channel data are (I) RNA degradation analysis, (II) box plots and (III) density plots of raw probe signal intensities, (IV) pseudo-images of probe level model (PLM) residuals, (V) scatter plots of the average probe intensity (A) against the logarithmic fold change in expression (M; MA plots), (VI) scatter plots comparing all possible combinations of two individual chips, (VII) visualization of principal component analysis and hierarchical clustering of the expression values (VIII) box plots showing the normalized unscaled standard errors (NUSE) and relative logarithmic expression (RLE) of the probe level models.
+Specifically, methods available for quality assessment of single channel data are (I) RNA degradation analysis, (II) box plots and (III) density plots of raw probe signal intensities, (IV) pseudo-images of probe level model (PLM) residuals, (V) scatter plots of the average probe intensity (A) against the logarithmic fold change in expression (M; MA plots), (VI) scatter plots comparing all possible combinations of two individual chips, (VII) visualization of principal component analysis and hierarchical clustering of the normalized expression values (VIII) box plots showing the normalized unscaled standard errors (NUSE) and relative logarithmic expression (RLE) of the probe level models and (IX) false color images of the background signal intensity for non-Affymetrix arrays.
+All PLM-based methods are exclusively available for Affymetrix arrays only, while the other function can also be run on generic single channel chips.
 Methods available for two–color chip quality assessment are (I) image plots visualizing the chip background signal intensities, (II) density plots of the probe intensity distribution before and after normalization, (III) MA plots of raw and normalized data for each chip and (IV) image plots showing the M value for each probe color coded on a pseudo chip.

-All of the above mentioned quality checks have been implemented in R using functions provided by the Bioconductor packages affy, affyPLM, simpleaffy, gcrma, limma, marray and RankProd.
+All of the above mentioned quality checks have been implemented in R using functions provided by the Bioconductor packages affy, affyPLM, simpleaffy, gcrma, plier, limma, marray and RankProd (Wang et al., 2002; Bolstad, 2004; Gautier et al., 2004; Smyth, 2004; Wu et al., 2004; Affymetrix, 2005; Wilson and Miller, 2005; Hong et al., 2006).
 Some functions were modified to enhance the visual output.
-Depending on the type of input data the user can choose between different analysis approaches: In case of single channel data linear model based (limma) or rank product based (RankProd) analysis is available.
+Depending on the type of input data the user can choose between different analysis approaches: In case of single channel data, linear model based (limma) or rank product based (RankProd) analysis is available.
 Two color data will always be analyzed using limma functions.
 Quality analysis (QA) results will by summarized in a scrollable list showing clickable thumbnail images of the QA plots.
-Individual chips showing warnings may be manually excluded from analyss.
+Individual chips showing warnings may be manually excluded from the analysis to prevent them from introducing technical bias in the subsequent assessment of differential gene expression.

 Experiment design